-JetBrains has announced that native Wayland support will be enabled in its IntelliJ-based IDEs starting with version 2026.1, letting Linux developers work without X11 compatibility layers.
+JetBrains has announced that native Wayland support will be enabled in its IntelliJ-based IDEs starting with version 2026.1, allowing Linux developers to work without X11 compatibility layers.

 JetBrains?

-IntelliJ IDEA is the flagship of the JetBrains suite, use for Java and Kotlin development.
+IntelliJ IDEA is the flagship of the JetBrains suite, popularly used for Java and Kotlin development.

-IDEA is free to install and use on Linux but some features (including AI ones) do require a paid subscription.
-This can be unlocked in-app.
+IDEA is free to install and run on Linux, but some features (like AI) do require a paid subscription.
+You can unlock that in-app.

-While that bridge is functional, matching old X11 protocols on modern compositors often results in visual quirks like blurry text on HiDPI displays or fractional scaling inconsistencies.
+That bridge is functional, but using old protocols on modern compositors often involves tradeoffs, like blurry text on HiDPI displays or fractional scaling inconsistencies.

-By switching to a native Wayland toolkit (WLToolkit), JetBrains’ IDEs like IntelliJ IDEA, PyCharm and WebStorm will now community directly with underlying display protocol, resolving most of the long-standing issues that irritated developers.
+In adopting a native Wayland toolkit (WLToolkit), JetBrains’ IDEs like IntelliJ IDEA, PyCharm and WebStorm will now community directly with underlying display protocol, fixing many long-standing issues that have irritated developers using it on Linux.

-However, there will be some differences to X11 that JetBrains’ note.
-As window placement is controlled solely by Wayland the IDE can’t dictate where dialogs appear on screen, remote workflows still use X11, and window decorations may not match custom themes.
+However, it won’t be perfect.
+There will be a few differences with the Wayland backend, as JetBrains’ note.
+As window placement is controlled by Wayland the IDE can’t decide where dialogs open on screen, remote workflows still need X11, and window decorations may not match.

 Before any developers panic, let me state that JetBrains IDEs will continue to run on X11; the suite is not going Wayland-only, just defaulting to Wayland where possible.